You can search this SPD section by section or click here to create a single searchable document.

 • Emergency room physician expenses, in-patient hospital expenses, and outpatient surgery expenses are subject to deductible and coinsurance.

-• Other expenses such as home health care, durable medical equipment or complex imaging are reimbursed at the network reimbursement level (either 80% for the POS II B or 75% for the POS II A) of a negotiated rate after you meet the annual deductible.
+• Other expenses such as home health care, durable medical equipment or complex imaging are reimbursed at the network reimbursement level (either 80% for the Aetna POS II B or 75% for the Aetna POS II A) of a negotiated rate after you meet the annual deductible.

 • Your annual out-of-pocket maximum is significantly lower.